Set Up OAuth Authentication#

 enable_oauth2_proxy: true

-ArgoCD will pick up the change and add OAuth annotations to all protected ingresses.
+Commit and push.
+ArgoCD adds OAuth annotations to all protected ingresses.

 Services use the shared ingress template at kubernetes-services/additions/ingress/templates/ingress.yaml.
-To protect a service with OAuth, set oauth2_proxy: true in its ingress values:
+To protect a service, set oauth2_proxy: true in its ingress values:

 # In the ArgoCD Application template (e.g. dashboard.yaml)